TanmayeeKolli/Drug-Discovery-Model-Ovarian-Cancer/README.md

 # Welcome to my Drug Discovery Model for Ovarian Cancer project!
-Here, I used my knowledge in Python, machine learning, and online resources to
+Here, I used my knowledge in Python, machine learning, and largescale databases to find an ML model that can screen and select the best drug compound to combat Ovarian Cancer!
+Here are the steps I took to accomplish this project:
 1. Collect data from a database
 2. Computed descriptors to be used to compare molecules to each other
 3. Clean and process the data to create a dataset